ROUGHED OUT BOWL BLANKS IN BLACK WALNUT

 *THIS PRODUCT DOESN'T QUALIFY FOR FREE SHIPPING.

-Struggle to find high-quality logs to turn your bowls from?
+Do you struggle to find high-quality logs to turn your bowls from?
 Can't or don't enjoy the rough work of making bowl blanks?
 Don't have the time or room to dry roughed-out bowls after turning?
 I'm here to help!
-I source most of our Walnut from local forests (occasionally I will purchase a very high-quality urban tree if there is no metal in it as well as it has not grown too fast (super wide growth rings).
+I source all of my stock from local forests.
+Tight growth rings, no metal, the highest quality wood blanks available

 All our roughed-out bowl blanks are turned from greenwood to a thickness of over 10% of diameter (a 10" blank will be approximately 1" thick or greater).
 All blanks are dried to around 8% moisture and are ready for you to give them a second turn.
 Most of the larger blanks have tenons on the bottom that need to be trued up.
 Most of the smaller blanks do not have tenons, but there is plenty of depth to put one on.
 If you ever need any help or have any questions please feel free to message me at Scott@Alexanderdesigns.us I'm always happy to help :)